 To meditate during opiate PAWS, sit in a quiet room on a chair or cross-legged on the ground or a bed.
-Close your eyes and breath slowly and deeply in and out through your nostrils.
+Close your eyes and breathe slowly and deeply in and out through your nostrils.
 The trick is to clear your mind of all thoughts.
 Whenever you have a thought, simply clear your mind again.
-At first it can be quite difficult, but with regular practice you can really transcend reality into the void.
+At first, it can be quite difficult, but with regular practice, you can really transcend reality into the void.

 Note: Meditate for 10-60 minutes per day.
 Early morning upon waking is the suggested meditation time.

 Journaling can totally help decrease opiate PAWS symptoms.
 Keeping a journal and writing down your thoughts and feelings can benefit you in your recovery.
 It’s a very effective form of self-therapy that costs only a few dollars to start and takes just minutes per day.
 The type of journaling I’m referring to is not simply writing down what you did during the day.

 Instead, try using some of the following techniques:

 - Write out your fears, worries, resentments, and insecurities.